Call Irving Law, Business Lawyers, on (08) 6460-5460

-Why?
-Because online service providers, while fast and cheap, produce standard documents – specifically, standard company constitutions – that are effective in a lot of situations, but may need adjustment for your particular situation.
-It’s like buying a coat at a department store.
-Maybe the sleeves are too long for you?
-You will need to take the coat to a tailor or an alteration service to have the sleeves taken up.
-We tailor the standard documents to fit your business model.
+Online service providers, while fast and cheap, produce standard documents by definition – specifically, company constitutions – that are effective in most situations but may need adjustment for your unique situation.
+It’s like buying a coat or jacket online.
+Maybe the sleeves are too long?
+You can take the coat to a tailor or an alteration service to have the sleeves taken up.
+We can work with you to tailor your documents to fit your precise needs.

-If you are a company director and shareholder, you may need ongoing advice about a range of things related to running your company, as issues arise.
-That’s why creating a relationship with a lawyer who can assist you with these issues from time to time is a good idea.
+If you are a company director and/or shareholder, you may need ongoing advice about a range of things related to your company, as new issues arise.
+That’s why developing a good relationship with a friendly lawyer who can assist you with these issues from time to time is a good idea.
 Do you have any questions about your existing company, or about starting a new company?
 We invite you to call us.